 - Macro-photos of insects and flowers

-While there’s nothing wrong with deciding to take photos of lots of nature’s wonders, many successful nature photographers find they do best when they build a brand around a specific type of photography.
+Many successful nature photographers find they do best when they build a brand around a specific type of photography.
 For example, if you’re passionate about taking photos of birds, build your business brand around your bird photography.
 Making this the mainstay of your new business allows you to work with local bird groups.
 You can receive commissioned work from websites and magazines.
-And you can even gett hired for speaking engagements that revolve around bird photography.
+And you could even get hired for speaking engagements that revolve around bird photography, becoming highly-revered in the field.

 Deciding to specialize in one aspect of nature photography doesn’t mean you’re only allowed to focus on that one thing.
 You’re free to continue to capture other images that catch your fancy, but specializing enables you to build a solid brand.